charlieCollins/Hello-J2ObjC/README.md

 [j2objc-gradle](https://github.com/j2objc-contrib/j2objc-gradle),
 and [XCode](https://developer.apple.com/xcode/).

-The philosophy here is to create a static ObjC library from Java source code.
+The philosophy here is to create an ObjC STATIC LIBRARY from Java source code.
 Then AFTER the J2ObjC transpilation works, import the created library into XCode.

 (There are many other ways to work with J2ObjC, you can, for example, have XCode build your